CeMOS-Mannheim/moleculaR/README.md

 `moleculaR` comes pre-loaded with the [SwissLipids database](https://www.swisslipids.org) and with is capable of importing metabolite annotation results from the [METASPACE platform](https://metaspace2020.eu/) to compute FDR-verified `moleculaR` probability maps (MPMs) and collective projection probability maps (CPPMs). `moleculaR` could also be deployed and hosted on a centralized server and is equipped with a web-based GUI based on [Shiny](https://www.rdocumentation.org/packages/Shiny/versions/1.7.1).

-For more information about this package and its applications please refer to the associated paper (doi).
+For more information about this package and its applications please refer to the associated preprint (doi).

 <p align="right"><img src="extras/package.jpg" width="680"></p>